jwinarske/rkboot/README.rst

 Important command-line arguments for :src:`configure.py` are:

 --with-tf-a-headers PATH  tells :src:`configure.py` where the TF-A export headers are.
-Without this, the :output:`elfloader.bin` stage cannot be built, and will not be configured in the `build.ninja`.
+Without this, the :output:`dramstage.bin` stage cannot be built, and will not be configured in the `build.ninja`.

---payload-lz4, --payload-gzip, --payload-zstd  enables decompression in :output:`elfloader.bin`, for the respective formats.
+--payload-lz4, --payload-gzip, --payload-zstd  enables decompression in :output:`dramstage.bin`, for the respective formats.
 TODO: the LZ4 decompressor doesn't compute check hashes yet.

---payload-spi, --payload-sd, --payload-emmc, --payload-nvme  configures :output:`elfloader.bin` to load payload images from SPI flash, SD cards, eMMC storage or NVMe drives (respectively) instead of expecting them preloaded in RAM at specific addresses.
+--payload-spi, --payload-sd, --payload-emmc, --payload-nvme  configures :output:`dramstage.bin` to load payload images from SPI flash, SD cards, eMMC storage or NVMe drives (respectively) instead of expecting them preloaded in RAM at specific addresses.
   This process requires decompression support to be enabled.
   See _`Booting from SPI` and _`Booting from SD/eMMC` for more information.

   These options can be combined.
 See _`Boot Order` for a description for which payload is loaded in which case.

---payload-initcpio  configures :output:`elfloader.bin` to load an initcpio image and pass it to the kernel.
+--payload-initcpio  configures :output:`dramstage.bin` to load an initcpio image and pass it to the kernel.
   This process requires decompression support to be enabled.

 Primary build targets are:

-- :output:`sramstage.bin`: this is the first stage of levinboot, used to initialize DRAM (and potentially other hardware) for use by :output:`usbstage`, :output:`memtest.bin` and/or :output:`elfloader.bin`.
+- :output:`sramstage.bin`: this is the first stage of levinboot, used to initialize DRAM (and potentially other hardware) for use by :output:`usbstage`, :output:`memtest.bin` and/or :output:`dramstage.bin`.

 - :output:`levinboot-usb.bin`: this is used for single-stage _`Booting via USB`